wan19990901/MIT-6.871-Project/prostate_nlp_extraction-main/README.md

 ### *1: Reports Specification*

 We did a filter on report at the very first step.
 Specifically, we exclude all reports containing the phrase "prostatectomy" or "bone marrow" and then we include the report that contains the both the substring "prost" and one of the substring from "needle","core", or "biops".
 Also the report should be surgical pyhology report as indicated in the dataset description.

+(*Note that this rule is deleted is the newest version as it seems to only appy to the dataset intae was using*)

 ### *2: Grade Group and Gleason Score*